Rock-n-Prog/web-ts-monorepo-starter-pack/docs/architecture/general.md

   - `mobile-ui`: Mobile UI library (see [its docs](./packages/mobile-ui.md))
   - `mobile-forms`: Mobile forms library (see [its docs](./packages/mobile-forms.md))
   - `mobile-locales`: Mobile translations library (see [its docs](./packages/mobile-locales.md))
+  - `mobile-storage`: Mobile storage library (see [its docs](./packages/mobile-storage.md))
+  - `stylelint-config-custom`: Set of stylelint configs for given technologies
   - `eslint-config-custom`: Set of eslint configs for given technologies
-  - `tesconfig`: Set of TypeScript configs for given technologies
+  - `tsconfig`: Set of TypeScript configs for given technologies